QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

   - for example, the government imposes lump sum taxes that distort no decisions by private agents

-## Calvo's Perturbing of Friedman's Optimal Quantity of Money
+## Calvo's Perturbation of Friedman's Optimal Deflation Rate

 The starting point of Calvo {cite}`Calvo1978` and  Chang {cite}`chang1998credible` is that such lump sum taxes are not available.